Insulinoma; Islet cell adenoma, Pancreatic neuroendocrine tumor; Hypoglycemia - insulinoma

-- Octreotide scan (special test that checks for cancer cells in the body)
+- Octreotide scan (special test that checks for specific hormone-producing cells in the body)

 - Pancreatic arteriography (test that uses special dye to view the arteries in the pancreas)

-- Pancreatic venous sampling for insulin (test that helps locate the exact location of the tumor that is making too much insulin)
+- Pancreatic venous sampling for insulin (test that helps locate the approximate location of the tumor inside the pancreas)

 Surgery is the usual treatment for insulinoma.
 If there is a single tumor, it will be removed.
 If there are many tumors, part of the pancreas will need to be removed.
 At least 15% of the pancreas must be left to produce normal levels of enzymes for digestion.